TheBearLee/PicoCTF-Writeups/General/Nice Netcat.md

+# Nice Netcat

 Nice Netcat is about using a `netcat` connection to receive data.
 ```
 nc [address] [port]
 ```

-1. Use the given `netcat` command given in the description of the challenge
+# Use the given `netcat` command given in the description of the challenge

 When using `netcat` you can use the abbreviation nc.

 Nc creates a connection with a port using a TCP and UDP process to read and write data across a network.

-2. Once connected, decrypt the decimal data to ASCII
+# Once connected, decrypt the decimal data to ASCII

 When connecting to the `nc` socket, a bunch of decimal numbers are sent across the stream to us.